Showing posts with label Steak. Show all posts

 Tonight I ventured into an area I seldom take.
 The art of making a good steak.
 Al's choice was Delmonico.
 It wouldn't have been mine.

-Al needs to start getting involved with our meals...period....and I certainly appreciate anything he would make if he at least tried.
+As i have mentioned before Al needs to start getting involved with our meals...period....and I certainly appreciate anything he would make if he at least tried.
 He won't so today I asked him to sit with me and watch a you tube video on preparing a broiled Delmonico.

 The method was super easy so I'll try to explain.